outreachy/website/README.md

 ![A Participation is related to a Community and a RoundPage.
 A Project is related to a Participation.](https://github.com/sagesharp/outreachy-django-wagtail/raw/master/docs/graphics/RoundPage-Community-Participation-Project.png)

+## ApprovalStatus class

+You'll notice in the diagram above that both `class Participation` and `class Project` have `class ApprovalStatus` as a base class.
+The ApprovalStatus class is a way to keep track of who submitted an object, who has permissions to approve an object, and what the status of the approval is.
+An ApprovalStatus object can be in the pending, approved, rejected, or withdrawn state.

+Outreachy coordinators sign up their community to participate in a particular Outreachy internship round.
+That puts the associated Participation into the pending state.
+Outreachy organizers then review the Participation and approve or reject it.
+Coordinators can withdraw their community's participation at any time.
+For Participation objects, coordinators are considered the submitters of the Participation, and organizers are the approvers.

+Once a community signs up to participate (and even before it's approved), Outreachy mentors can submit projects.
+That puts the associated Project into the pending state.
+Coordinators then review the Project and approve or reject it.
+Project mentors can withdraw their project's participation at any time.
+For Project objects, mentors are the submitters and coordinators are the approvers.

+Most classes with an ApprovalStatus will have emails sent to the submitter when they are approved, but some don't.
+Review the view code in `home/views.py` to see what emails are sent when the status changes.

 # Adding a new Django app

 If you have a set of Django models, views, and templates that is a discrete chunk of functionality, you may want to create a new app in the top-level directory.
 If we want to call our new app `contacts` we can run the helper script to set up our app: